 1. Stop a nosebleed by leaning forward

-The first step when it comes to knowing what to do with a nosebleed is to sit upright and lean forward, not back.
+The first step if you’re not sure what to do with a nosebleed is to sit upright and lean forward, not back.
 Staying upright and forward reduces pressure in the blood vessels in your nose, which helps slow the flow.
-In addition to helping stop a nosebleed, this trick will help you to avoid swallowing blood, as well
+In addition to this helping to stop a nosebleed, it’ll help to stop you swallowing blood too.

 Keep a packet of Cushelle facial tissues handy for minor emergencies like nosebleeds.
 They’re gentle on your skin, but strong enough to soak up the blood.
 They’re so strong, in fact, that they’ll even survive an accidental trip through the washing machine.